hlashbrooke/Camptix-Events-Calendar/README.md

 CampTix & Events Calendar for Meetup Groups
 ===========================================

-WordPress plugins that makes CampTix and The Events Calendar work in harmony for the benefit of your meetup group.
+WordPress plugins that make [CampTix](https://wordpress.org/plugins/camptix/) and [The Events Calendar](https://wordpress.org/plugins/the-events-calendar/) work in harmony for the benefit of your meetup group.